How Long After Dental Implants Can We Eat Normally?

 A few hours after your dental implant surgery, you can eat.
 However, you are to stick to soft, room-temperature foods because your mouth is still sore and swollen at this point.
 Hard and hot foods can cause complications and worsen any residual bleeding.

-By the second to third week after your surgery, you can start incorporating some solid foods into your meal.
+You can start incorporating some solid foods into your meal by the second to third week after your surgery.
 Sticky, spicy, raw, hard, chewy, and highly acidic foods should be avoided for at least six weeks after your surgery.